How to address violence in the news with your students.

-When students are ready to start solving word problems related to a specific math standard, create an assignment for them using the activity bank and/or your own resources.
-Have students work individually to create a thinklet and submit it to you and the class when they're finished.
-Once everyone has submitted their thinklets (this could take one to two class periods), allow students to provide feedback for at least one of their classmates.
+When students are ready to start solving word problems related to a specific math standard, create an assignment for them using the extensive activity bank and/or your own resources.
+Have students work individually to create a "Thinklet" and submit it to you and the class when they're finished.
+Once everyone has submitted their Thinklets (this could take one to two class periods), allow students to provide feedback for at least one of their classmates.
 If students are going to create videos of their solutions, be sure to review any necessary guidelines and instructions.
-Students should have a relatively quiet space in which to make their recordings.
-If the number of devices is limited, students can work in small groups to create their thinklets.Continue reading Show less
+Students should have a relatively quiet space in which to make their recordings due to background noise.
+If the number of devices is limited, students can work in small groups to create their Thinklets.Continue reading Show less

-CueThink introduces students to "thinklets," which are stepped-out solutions to math problems.
-Each thinklet guides students through four steps for solving problems: Understand, Plan, Solve, and Review.
-When students sign in to their accounts, they can view teacher-generated assignments and any thinklets they have in progress.
-Students can use tools, including a highlighter and a scratch pad, as they work through each step of the process.
-In the Solve step, they can even create a video to show their solution.
-When students finish a thinklet, they can share it with their teacher and classmates, giving others a chance to see their solutions and provide feedback.
+CueThink introduces students to Thinklets, which are stepped-out solutions to math problems.
+Each Thinklet guides students through four steps for solving problems: Understand, Plan, Solve, and Review.
+When students sign in to their account, they can view teacher-generated assignments and any Thinklets they have in progress or those they've submitted.
+Students can use tools, including a highlighter, cross-out, and a scratch pad to work through each step of the process.
+In the Solve step, they create a video (with audio and images generated by the platform) to show their solution.
+When students finish a Thinklet, they can share it with their teacher and classmates, giving others a chance to see their solution and provide feedback.

 Key Standards Supported